enactjs/babel-preset-enact/README.md

 npm install babel-preset-enact --save-dev
 ```

-Then create a file named `.babelrc` with following contents in the root folder of your project:
+Then create a file named `.babelrc` with the following contents in the root folder of your project:

 ```json
 {